-The HIV care continuum consists of five stages, including: HIV diagnosis, linked to care, engaged or retained in care, prescribed antiretroviral therapy, and viral suppression.10 The HIV care continuum provides a framework that depicts the series of stages a person with HIV engages in from initial diagnosis through their successful treatment with HIV medication.
+The HIV care continuum consists of five stages, including: HIV diagnosis, linked to care, engaged or retained in care, prescribed antiretroviral therapy, and viral suppression.
+The HIV care continuum provides a framework that depicts the series of stages a person with HIV engages in from initial diagnosis through their successful treatment with HIV medication.
 It shows the proportion of individuals with HIV who are engaged at each stage.
 The HIV care continuum allows recipients and planning groups to measure progress and to direct HIV resources most effectively.
 RWHAP recipients are encouraged to assess the outcomes of their programs along this continuum of care.

 Recipients should work with HIV surveillance programs, community partners, and other federally funded programs to create a full data set that measures outcomes for people with HIV across the HIV care continuum.
-Additionally, HRSA recommends using variables (e.g., age, gender, race/ethnicity, and housing status) to stratify the data across the HIV care continuum as a means of identifying those subpopulations less likely to achieve positive health outcomes.
+Additionally, HRSA recommends using variables (e.g., age, sex, race/ethnicity, and housing status) to stratify the data across the HIV care continuum as a means of identifying people and communities disproportionately impacted by HIV and less likely to achieve positive health outcomes.